ccnmtl/case-consortium/content/case/case_122.md

   \ deal.
 Before publishing a story, he was offered a bribe to spike it.<br /><br\
   \ />Epilogue, Teaching Note<br /><br /><strong>Topics:&nbsp;</strong>journalism;\
   \ business ethics; editorial management</p>"
+"description_clean": "AKU-14-0006.0How should a news organization handle a bribe if\
+  \ refusing it could damage the news operation?
+What if giving and taking bribes,\
+  \ while illegal, is an accepted cost of doing business?
+In January 2012, Deodatus\
+  \ Balile—managing editor of the fledgling Tanzanian weekly newspaper, Jamhuri—obtained\
+  \ documents proving improprieties in a privatization deal.
+Before publishing a story,\
+  \ he was offered a bribe to spike it.Epilogue, Teaching NoteTopics: journalism;\
+  \ business ethics; editorial management"
 "epologue": "TZ bribery epilogue FINAL.pdf" "faculty_notes": ""
 "faculty_only": ""